-You’ve likely heard of the tiny house movement, but have you heard of cob houses?
+You’ve likely heard of the tiny house movement, but have you heard of a cob house?

 This is a sustainable way of living that’s trending again.